Moving to the United States

 When we asked expats and global nomads about the quality of medical care in the United States, they replied:

 "Find out before coming if your current insurance is accepted by anyone here.
 I found that not all clinics accepted Blue Cross, which surprised me!
-Many locals travel to Guam or the Philippines for serious medical procedures, so keep that in mind if you are not in good health, or would not be able to travel to get care," wrote one expat living in Saipan.
+Many locals travel to Guam or the Philippines for serious medical procedures, so keep that in mind if you are not in good health, or would not be able to travel to get care," commented one expat who moved to Saipan, US.

 What are medical services in the United States like?